hmc-cs-dzhang/language-design/language-design.md

 **Response**

-In class, we talked about the specturm of DSL-ness, which included, in order from least to most "DSL-y", libraries, APIs, and DSLs.
+In class, we talked about the spectrum of DSL-ness, which included, in order from least to most "DSL-y", libraries, APIs, and DSLs.
 Just from that, it should be clear that the distinction between APIs and languages is fuzzy -- that's the whole point of a spectrum.